transomjs/transomjs.github.io/_docs/index.md

 ### Create the server
 Create a `server.js` file and open it in your preferred editor.
 We'll walk through the following steps to create and initialize a new Transom API server:
 1. Create the Transom server using `transom-core`
-2. Configure all the required Transom plugins
+2. Configure all the required Transom plugins.
+This adds the end-points to the API.
 3. Supply the metadata for each of the plugins in the `definition` property of the `myApi.js` file.
 4. Initialize the Transom server
 5. Start the server